reasonml/reason-react/docs/components.md

 ## Component Naming

-Because componets are actually a pair of functions, they have to belong to a module to be used in [JSX](jsx.md).
+Because components are actually a pair of functions, they have to belong to a module to be used in [JSX](jsx.md).
 It makes sense to use these modules for identification purposes as well. `[@react.component]` automatically adds the name for you based on the module you are in.

 ```reason
 /* File.re */